 Frequently Asked Questions

-Q: You do forest bathing, silent disco rentals, ADHD sleep tools... and more??
+Q: You do forest bathing, silent disco rentals, AI SUPPORT... and more??

 A: Yep.
 It’s a lot—and it’s all intentional.
 Everything offered is rooted in the same mission: helping people feel more connected, less overwhelmed, and more at home in their bodies, minds, and environments.
-Whether it’s through nature immersion, movement, or digital tools for ADHD—it’s all just different paths toward clarity and healing.
+Whether it’s through nature immersion, movement, or digital resources for AI literacy - it’s all just different paths toward clarity and healing.

 Q: How do I work with you?

 A: It depends on what you’re looking for.
 Want to host a silent disco?
 Head to the rentals page.
 Interested in forest bathing or consulting?
 Visit the nature section.
-Need ADHD-friendly sleep support?
-Check out ADHD Sleep Systems.
+Need beginner-friendly AI support?
+Check out the Feminist AI Field Guide.
 Still not sure?
 Just reach out—I’ll point you in the right direction.

 Q: Are you one person or a small agency pretending to be a person?